ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 ## cocoa incident update-state
 {: #incident-update-state}

-Update the state of an issue to open / close based on the issue URL passed.
+Update the incident issue state to `open` ot `close` based on the current status of the specified incident issue URL.

-Usage:
+Code snippet:

 ```sh
 $ cocoa incident update-state \
   <options>
 ```
 {: codeblock}

 Options:
+Specify the following optional variables and values to provide more details about your cooca incident issue.

 ```text
 --org             # The incident issue repo org